Article

 Effective AI Management Unlocks Innovation

-Developing an AI Strategy
+Developing a Comprehensive AI Strategy

-Internal resources and expertise are also critical to AI governance.
-Before the publication of the October 31, 2023, Executive Order, the office of the chief data officer (CDO) in some agencies served as the clearinghouse for AI management, risk assessment, and guidance within that agency.
-Now, the new chief artificial intelligence officer will directly lead this strategy, including driving AI innovation, managing AI risks, and implementing priorities in past and future AI-related executive orders.
+Having adequate internal resources and expertise is critical to AI governance.
+Before publication of the October 30th executive order, the office of chief data officer (CDO) served as some agencies’ clearinghouse for AI management, risk assessment, and guidance.
+Each agency’s new CAIO can now directly lead strategy, including driving AI innovation, managing AI risks, and implementing priorities contained in past and future AI-related executive orders.
 The CAIO should also continue any existing work to de-silo AI regulations and controls already present in other parts of the agency.

 Accountability — This includes watermarking or labeling AI outputs when appropriate, controlling against deceptive or exploitative output from generative AI, and meeting ongoing reporting requirements.